 The idea is to use laser-precise tactics and multiple touchpoints to catch a single high-value customer.
 We remove the whole idea of casting a wide, generic net to catch plenty of low-value customers.

-Given its cross-functional applications, the “account-based model” spawned near identical terms.
-It now spans account-based marketing (ABM), and account-based sales development.
+Given its cross-functional applications, the account-based model spawned near-identical terms in marketing and business development.
+It now spans account-based marketing (ABM), and account-based sales development (ABSD).

 - Sales interactions are complex and involve lengthier cycles

 On the other hand, the hyper-personalized focus required by account-based selling is a massive overkill in a B2C environment.
-ABS applied in such environments will likely just ramp up the metrics you’d like to trim.
-These may be opportunity costs, operational expenses, and attrition rates.
+ABS applied in such environments will likely just ramp up the metrics you’d like to trim — things like opportunity costs, operational expenses, and attrition rates.

 In addition to significant resource reallocation, ABS also entails a paradigm shift in your company culture.
 Obviously, that means any mismatch will negatively disrupt both people and profit at your company.